cocrsk/reactjs/README.md

 # reactjs
-this repository is for hacktoberfest
+this repository is for hacktoberfest make your commit to get merged